rbbydotdev/someday/README.md

    - in the drop down at the top, select `fetchAvailability` then hit run
    - Authorization modal will pop up, 'Review permissions', select your account, you will see a warning, go to advanced, then Go to <your script>(unsafe) then click Allow
    - if it worked, refresh the page/editor then run the function again and it should complete without issue.

+5. **Calendar Access:**
+   - By default, the script uses your primary calendar
+   - To use other calendars, make sure they are added to your Google Calendar with appropriate permissions
+   - You can change which calendar to use by modifying the `CALENDAR` variable in `backend/src/app.ts`
+   - Note: The script needs at least read access to the calendar you specify

 ## Cheat Sheet